canjalal/canjalal/README.md

 - 👋 Hi, I’m @canjalal
-- 👀 I’m interested in making websites and apps to help kids learn.
+- 👀 I’m making websites and apps to help kids learn.
 That, random maps, conquering our personal barriers to social connection, and kitniyot liberation.
-- 🌱 I’m currently learning Ruby, JavaScript, Ivrit, and web development
+- 🌱 I’m currently an enthusiast in Ruby, JavaScript, Ivrit, and web development
 - 💞️ I’m looking to collaborate on making education accessible and building community feelings in tech
 - 📫 How to reach me ... the nearest desi restaurant in SF